 A Tragedy Foretold

-To America’s shame, LTC facilities were all too often cruel institutions that mistreated their residents.
+LTC facilities were all too often cruel institutions that mistreated their residents.
 Some had no nurses.
 Training in geriatrics was lacking.
 Administrative oversight was careless.
 People who needed help with showering were not always helped in a timely fashion—thus the smell that some observers blamed on the victims rather than those who should have been responsible for helping them.
 Food could be bad.
 People were restrained and overmedicated in ways that would drive anybody crazy.
 In the early 1970s, my dear grandfather, an immigrant born in 1880, hale in his nineties but suffering from arteriosclerosis and suddenly separated from his wife, was over-sedated into incoherence.
 In some facilities older adults were actually restrained, sometimes in ways that prevented them from scratching an itch.
 People were left alone in wheelchairs in empty corridors to be more easily monitored.
 May Sarton’s novel, As We Are Now, published in 1973, represented some of the feelings that eventually drove reform.
 Her protagonist, a retired schoolteacher, sets her nursing home on fire in frustration and rage at neglect, condescension, and meanness.

 It took until 1987 for Congress to pass the Nursing Home Reform Act, which set improvement standards.
 The obvious changes—minimal staffing requirements, training for aides, mandated resident assessments, and annual reviews—had an impact that I was able to witness in one facility.
 In the 2000s, a charming older friend of mine in her nineties lived in a nursing facility for several years.
 The building was well-lit and neatly arranged.
 No condition was abusive or lethal.
 It lacked the amenities of expensive assisted-living communities: there were two people to a single room, few activities, and the food was mediocre.
 It was not always as clean as my friend had kept her own home.
+She was bored and often unhappy.
 But when I called to hear her marvelous laugh, she never complained.

-Yet the catastrophe in the LTC facilities since February 2020 shows that the system failed abysmally all across the United States.
+The catastrophe in the LTC facilities since February 2020 shows that the system failed abysmally all across the United States.
 Oversight regulations were patchy, differing from state to reluctant state.
 Some states refused Medicaid reimbursement and underfunded their share.
-Enforcement was dismal.
+Enforcement of regulations was dismal.
 And despite the vast variety of characters and experiences of older adults, the image of old people as waiting to die in institutions lingered.
 Even before the pandemic, merely living into the “Fourth Age”—becoming very old or frail—was seen by some as abjectly near-to-death.
 In Ending Ageism, or How Not to Shoot Old People, I concluded that so-called euthanasia was deemed legally understandable when it referred to dependent old women shot by their husbands.
 A study in Florida, published in the American Journal of Geriatric Psychiatry, showed that such killings were happening twice a month.
 Prosecutors rarely indicted the husbands for what they considered “mercy killings,” nor would juries convict.

 This eldercide has yet to be acknowledged as such—the abandonment of old people to exposure and death on a mass scale.
 People may know that so many lives of older adults were lost without realizing that the outcome could have been otherwise, and without comprehending the deathly injustice.
 We know the survivors suffer from isolation and boredom.
 In addition, trauma may arise from being identified as supremely at-risk.
-Analyzing previous outbreaks such as SARS, researchers found that being singled out heightens anxiety or creates survivors’ guilt.
+Analyzing previous outbreaks such as the SARS epidemic, researchers found that being singled out heightens anxiety and creates survivors’ guilt.
 Residents of LTC facilities, spatially excluded from society, have been treated over and over as if they were not quite human.

 “The Ugly Stepchild”

 This, briefly, is the long lethal background of the historic American eldercide of 2020.
-None of this—not the grief of family members nor the tragedy of long neglect and underfunding—has provoked national outrage.
-What good outcomes can the next phase bring as long as there is no proper understanding of age bias and thus no proper mourning, or even regret?
+None of this—not the grief of family members nor the tragedy of neglect and underfunding—has provoked national outrage.
+What good outcomes can the next phase bring as long as there is no proper understanding of ageist bias and thus no proper mourning, or even regret?

 First, we must realize that many deaths were unnatural and unnecessary, caused by ageist neglect or violent prejudice.
 Labels lumping older adults together distract the general public from the benefits of longevity and hide the resilience, common sense, and values older adults possess.